mcaay/Education-Science/Grouping by 3-4 elements = fastest search.md

 	- 5th place - 6 elements - 22.6% more checks
 	- 6th place - 7 elements - 31.7% more checks

-The results presented above have some important caveats and possible variations, which are described further down in the note, but the general takeaway is that no matter from which perspective one is looking at the data, dividing by 3 or 4 elements is universally the most optimal.
+The results presented above have some important caveats and possible variations, which are described further down in the note, but the general takeaway is that no matter from which perspective we look at the data, dividing by 3 or 4 elements is universally the most optimal.

 The context for this research had more to do with a memory in a human brain rather than with files and folders.
-Since a related finding was that human working memory can hold only 4±1 elements at a given time, Dirlam wanted to find out that perhaps it is not bad that our working memory is so limited, that perhaps it is in some important aspects very optimal that our working memory is limited in this way.
+Since a related finding was that human working memory can hold only 4±1 elements at a given time, Dirlam wanted to find out that perhaps it is not bad that our working memory is so limited, but perhaps it is in some important aspects very optimal that our working memory is limited in this way.

 # Scientific evidence

 ## Dirlam, 1972

-The calculations done by Dirlam in his study are all included below and expanded upon, which should generally be more digestible than the original paper.
+The calculations done by Dirlam in his study are all included below and expanded upon in several places.
+The level of verbosity is also higher, so it might be easier to follow the calculations here than in the original paper.

 ### Considerations before diving into the math